Video Stream Links

 Leila Linton holds a BMUS from the University of Calgary studying piano with Charles Foreman, French Horn with Kurt Kellan, and secondary music education.
 She pursued further studies in collaborative piano at the University of Western Ontario, earning a MMUS in vocal coaching and chamber music with Dr. John Hess.
 In London she was the chorus master of the UWO opera company.
 Returning to Calgary Leila had the opportunity to tour Europe as the accompanist for the U of C chamber choir, was the assistant director for Savridi Singers Women’s choir and was on faculty with the MRU Conservatory Academy program.
 While raising three boys with her husband Kirk, she maintains an active piano studio, and works as a freelance coach and accompanist at the University of Calgary and Amici String Program.

 Oliver Munar, tenor

-University of Calgary voice student
+University of Calgary Saxophone Ensemble

 Want to help us advertise this event?

 Thank you so much for your help.
-You can do so by downloading our concert informational poster and share it with others or contact us to find out other ways you can help.
+You can do so by downloading one or multiple of our concert posters and sharing them with others.
+Or, you can contact us to find out other ways you can help.